iterative/dvc.org/content/docs/studio/teams.md

 So far, you have seen how you can create personal and public views.
 In this section, we will illustrate how you can create teams.
 In DVC Studio, you can define teams with one or more team members.
-The team members are also called collaborators, and you can assign different roles to the collaborators.
+The team members are also called collaborators, and you can assign different roles to them.
 The views that you create in your team's page will be accessible to all members of the team.

 ## Roles